-This report is made solely to the company's members, as a body in accordance with section 391 of the Companies Act 2014.
-Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an Auditors' report and for no other purpose.
+This report is made solely to the charitable company's trustees, as a body, in accordance with section 391 of the Companies Act 2014 Our audit work has been undertaken so that we might state to the charitable company's trustees those matters we are required to state to them in an Auditors' report and for no other purpose.

-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company's members as a body, for our audit work, for this report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charitable company and its members, as a body, for our audit work, for this report, or for the opinions we have formed.

-Noel Delaney FCA
+Noel Delaney, FCA

 For and on behalf of

 ND Audit & Advisory

 Chartered Accountants and Registered Auditor

-Grattan Street
+42 Grattan Street

 Portlaoise

 Co.
 Laois

 R32 HR62